Pranab Kumar Chowdhury

 Pranab Kumar Chowdhury is a Bangladeshi pediatrician, academic and writer.
-He authored many books on child healthcare as well as children's fictions in Bengali.
-He also co-authored a text book on paediatrics.
+He authored many books on child healthcare as well as children's fiction in Bengali.
+He also co-authored a textbook on pediatrics.
 He was awarded 'Swadhinata Smarak Sommanona Padak' by Chittagong City Corporation in 2017 for his contribution in child healthcare.
+In addition, he was awarded the Chittagong City Corporation Ekushey Literary Award in February 2025 for his contribution to pediatric services.
 He regularly writes articles on children's care in popular newspapers.
 His six-part book on children's healthcare in Bengali (Chhotoder Chikitsha Samagra: Children's treatment omnibus) was lauded by Shamsuzzaman Khan and Anisuzzaman.
 He is the former professor and head of the Department of Paediatrics, Chittagong Medical College, Chittagong, Bangladesh.
+He regularly sees patients at Doctors Lab, Chittagong.

 Early life and education

 Pranab was born in Chittagong, Bangladesh in 1960.
 He passed MBBS from Chittagong Medical College in 1984.
 He obtained FCPS in paediatrics from Bangladesh College of Physicians and Surgeons in 1995.
 He received FRCP from Royal College of Physicians and Surgeons of Glasgow.
+He also obtained a PhD degree from Chittagong University in the field of 'Paediatric Science'.
+His PhD topic is 'Vitamin D Status of Infants and Children in South-East Region of Bangladesh'.